-- 1. Displaying a parking permit - ▶ Permits for cars, trucks, and SUVs shall be hung from the rearview mirror and fully visible. - Permits for motorcycles shall be affixed in a clearly visible location. - Permits shall be displayed in an upright position and not be altered in any way. - Citations will be issued for the following violations: (All laws that apply to Texas streets and highways apply to STC campuses) - Improper Display of Parking Permit. - Parking Where Prohibited by Signs/Markings (Ex: Faculty/Staff, Reserved, Visitors or Loading/Unloading parking areas.) - Parked in Visitors while having an STC permit (current or expired) - Parking in No Parking Space/Area - Parking alongside of islands or double-parked (taking up two parking spaces). - Parking in a Fire lane (red zone) will be given a citation and may be subject to Tow at Owner's Expense. - Handicapped parking spaces are reserved for individuals who have been issued a valid handicap placard or Disabled Veteran license plates by the state of Texas and have a valid South Texas College parking permit.
-These spaces are not for use by individuals who are not handicap, even if the vehicle displays a handicap placard. - Failure to stop at a Stop Sign - Driving the Wrong Way
+- 1. Displaying a parking permit - Permits for cars, trucks, and SUVs shall be hung from the rearview mirror and be fully visible. - Permits for motorcycles shall be affixed in a clearly visible location. - Permits shall be displayed in an upright position and not be altered in any way. - Citations will be issued for the following violations: (All laws that apply to Texas streets and - highways apply to STC campuses) - Improper Display of Parking Permit. - Parking Where Prohibited by Signs/Markings (Ex: Faculty/Staff, Reserved, Visitors or Loading/Unloading parking areas.) - Parking in "visitors" spaces while an employee or student at South Texas College - Parking in No Parking Space/Area - Parking alongside of islands or double-parked (taking up two parking spaces). - Parking in a fire lane (red zone) (may be subject to tow at owner's expense). - Handicapped parking spaces are reserved for individuals who have been issued a valid handicap placard or Disabled Veteran license plates by the state of Texas and have a valid South Texas College parking permit.
+These spaces are not for use by individuals who are not handicap, even if the vehicle displays a handicap placard/license plates or disabled veteran license plates.

+- ► Failure to come to a complete stop at a stop sign.

+- Driving the Wrong Way

+- Moving violations such as reckless driving, speeding, and driving to endanger

 - 3. Citation Fees

-- ► 1st Citation \$30.00
+- 1st Citation \$30.00

-- ► 2nd Citation \$40.00
+- 2nd Citation \$50.00

-- ► 3rd Citation \$60.00
+- 3rd Citation \$70.00

-- 4th Citation \$80.00
+- 4th Citation \$90.00

-- 5th Citation \$100.00 plus \$80 wheel lock removal fee (All tickets must be paid in full in order to remove wheel-lock.
+- 5th Citation \$110.00 plus \$100 wheel lock removal fee (All tickets must be paid in full in order to remove wheel-lock.
 No appeals granted)

 - Fire Lane (Red Zone) \$50.00

-► Handicapped Fine \$100.00 (2nd Citation Wheel Lock, No appeal granted)
+- Handicapped Fine \$150.00 (2nd citation will result in a wheel lock and removal fee.
+No appeal granted)

-Moving Violations \$30.00
+- ▶ 1st Moving Violation \$30.00

+- > 2nd Moving Violation \$50.00

+- ▶ 3rd Moving Violation \$70.00